10usb/assembler/README.md

  ## Whishes
  - array types using the square brackets [] to allow passing an array of bytes and misusing it as memory addresses or indirect selectors
  - build-in $ variables for offset and origin values
- - import/including other files from within an macro
+ - import/including other files from within a macro